Fortune2-5/partthree/README.md

 Now the footer contains social icons so the user can also find more relent stuff on their platforms new color grading on each page has been updated to match the aesthetics of the clothes on the contact page the user can locate our store by clicking a highlight link below the locate us header, and it will lead the user to google maps

+a new for emquiry has been updated where the user can enter their details and write a message to us. a sitemap file and robots.txt files has also been updated which enhances the performance of the website